The uncanny is that which is frightening but which is familiar at the same time,

 There is something similar in cultural practices of clowning.
 There is something strange in that painted face that is always smiling that renders the clown a figure of uneasiness for me.
 They have always creeped me out, and still do, maybe encountering Pennywise in It didn’t help with that.

 As a child I would often mangle my Barbie dolls and rip off their heads and replace them with heads of other dolls.
 I would also often just mangle my dolls in general.
 Pop! an arm off.
 Pop! a head back on.
 Pop! off the torso.
 Although this may seem rather Sid-like, it was strangely therapeutic for me to pop the body parts on and off, of these childhood icons.
 It was a de(con)struction and reconstruction of my own self-hood that I was playing out with each Pop!

-A while ago, I encountered these pet toy things which are battery operated to “breathe” while they “sleep”.
-These things really made the creep factor crawl up my arms and neck, and made me think of Taxidermy practices gone horrifically wrong; or even like that creeptastic “mortician” in After.life.
-It also reminded me of Postmortem photography:
+A while ago, I encountered these pet toys which are battery operated to “breathe” while they “sleep”.
+These toys made the hair stand on the back of my neck, and made me think of Taxidermy practices gone horrifically wrong, and Liam Neeson’s character in After.life.

 All Blog content is copyright of Nightshade 2012 Author of Thepurplebroom.wordpress.com unless otherwise stated

 Freud, S. (1950) The Uncanny in Sigmund Freud, Collected Papers, vol 4.
 Transl.
 Joan Riviere, London: Hogarth Press: